fiskl-accounting/help-docs/docs/Plans-Billing/select-fiskl-plan.md

 ---
-title: Select your Fiskl plan
+title: Choose Your Fiskl Plan
 sidebar_position: 2
 description: Choose the right Fiskl plan for your business
 toc_min_heading_level: 2